londomloto/bigtree/README.md

 ## Writing Your Own Plugin

-You can create plugin with following requirements:
+You can create plugin that meet following requirements:
 * `template` attribute
 * `clone()` method
 * `onCreate()` method